God helps those who help themselves: Other historical uses

 The French society Aide-toi, le ciel t'aidera (Help yourself and Heaven will help you too) played an important role in bringing about the July Revolution of 1830 in France.

-The Canadian society Aide-toi, le Ciel t’aidera is credited with introducing the celebration of Saint-Jean-Baptiste Day for French Canadians, and was founded by Louis-Victor Sicotte.
+The Canadian society Aide-toi, le Ciel t'aidera, founded by Louis-Victor Sicotte, is credited with introducing the celebration of Saint-Jean-Baptiste Day for French Canadians.

 Aide-toi et Dieu t'aidera (Help yourself, and God will help you) was the motto on the ship's wheel of the famous UK-built Confederate sea raider CSS Alabama, captained by Raphael Semmes during the American Civil War.

 Contemporary views and controversy

 The belief that this is a phrase that occurs in the Bible, or is even one of the Ten Commandments, is common in the United States.
 The beliefs of Americans regarding this phrase and the Bible have been studied by Christian demographer and pollster George Barna.
 To the statement "The Bible teaches that God helps those who help themselves", across a series of polls, 53% of Americans agree strongly, 22% agree somewhat, 7% disagree somewhat, 14% disagree strongly, and 5% stated they don't know.
-A poll in the late 1990s showed the majority (81%) believe the concept is taught by the Bible, another stating 82%. with "born-again" Christians less (68%) likely to agree than non "born-again" Christians (81%).
+A poll in the late 1990s showed the majority (81%) believe the concept is taught by the Bible, another stating 82%, with "born-again" Christians less (68%) likely to agree than non "born-again" Christians (81%).
 Despite not appearing in the Bible, the phrase topped a poll of the most widely known Bible verses.
 Five percent of American teenagers said they believed that it was the central message of the Bible.